neogeographica/quakestarter/README_FIRST.txt

 Things to do:

 - If you're starting a new Quake installation from scratch here, you need to move or copy your "pak0.pak" and "pak1.pak" files (Quake game data) into the "id1" folder.
+If you already have another Quake installation on your computer somewhere, you can try running the "install_pakfiles" batch file (in the "installers" folder) to automatically find and copy those files for you.

 - Run the "install_music" batch file (in the "installers" folder) to install the soundtrack.